s4mc4d/s4mc4d.github.io/README.md

 ## Welcome to my page !

 Hello !
-Here is
+Here is my status Dashboard for my personal deliveries to Jedha BootCamp.
-and FEA (Finite Element Analysis) Simulation Engineer.
+You can click on my GitHub repos but you may not have access rights.

 ## Jedha Projects